zhwang2004/zhwang2004.github.io/_pages/about.md

+---
+permalink: /
-# Welcome to My Personal Website
+title: " Welcome to My Personal Website"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Hi, I am **Ziheng Wang**, a student majoring in **Internet of Things Engineering** at **Nanjing University of Information Science and Technology** in collaboration with **Waterford Institute**.
 My studies are focused on innovative research and applying cutting-edge technologies to solve real-world problems.